-housing, employment and public

-- 15. Familial Status (applies to housing, public accommodations and educational institutions only) 16.
-Genetic information (applies accommodations only)
+- Matriculation (applies to housing, employment and public accommodations only) - Familial Status (applies to housing, public accommodations and educational institutions only) - 16.
+Genetic information (applies to employment and public accommodations only) - Source of Income (applies to housing, public accommodations and educational institutions only) - 18.
+Place of Residence or Business (applies to housing and public accommodations only) - Status as a Victim of an Intrafamily Offense (applies to housing only)

-14. Matriculation (applies to

-to employment and public

-accommodations only)

-- 17. Source of Income (applies to housing, public accommodations and educational institutions only) - 18.
-Place of Residence or Business (applies to housing and public accommodations only) - 19.
-Status as a Victim of an Intrafamily Offense (applies to housing only) - 20.
-Credit Information (applies to employment only) - 21.
-Status as a Victim or Family Member of a Victim of Domestic Violence. a Sexual Offense, or Stalking (applies employment only).
+- Credit Information (applies to employment only) - Status as a Victim or Family Member of a Victim of Domestic Violence, a Sexual Offense, or Stalking (applies to employment only). - 22.
+Status as a Victim or Family Member of a Victim of Domestic Violence, a Sexual Offense, or Stalking (applies to employment only). - 23.
+Sealed Eviction Record (applies to housing only)

-WHAT DISCRIMINATION LOOKS LIKE.
+WHAT DISCRIMINATION LOOKS LIKE